espressif/arduino-esp32/libraries/NetworkClientSecure/README.md

 - Follow steps above
 - Using your root CA generate cert/key for your client
 - Register the keys with the server you will be accessing so the server can authenticate your client
-- In WiFiClientSecure use setCACert (or the appropriate connect method) to set the root cert of your CA or of the public CA, this is used to authenticate the server
+- In NetworkClientSecure use setCACert (or the appropriate connect method) to set the root cert of your CA or of the public CA, this is used to authenticate the server
-- In WiFiClientSecure use setCertificate, and setPrivateKey (or the appropriate connect method) to set your client's cert & key, this will be used to authenticate your client to the server
+- In NetworkClientSecure use setCertificate, and setPrivateKey (or the appropriate connect method) to set your client's cert & key, this will be used to authenticate your client to the server
-- When WiFiClientSecure connects to the target server it uses the CA cert to verify the certificate presented by the server, it will use the cert/key to authenticate your client to the server, and it will then negotiate encryption for the connection
+- When NetworkClientSecure connects to the target server it uses the CA cert to verify the certificate presented by the server, it will use the cert/key to authenticate your client to the server, and it will then negotiate encryption for the connection